An Intelligent Speed Bump Uses Non-Newtonian Liquid - Slashdot

 Some time look up a list of dead metaphors, like "deadline".
 A "dead line" was originally a boundary past which a prisoner would be shot.
 "Deadline" as applied to projects was a humorous metaphor, but as with "software", it's no longer a joke; it's just a word.

+The only reason the poor sod got the one about springs named after him was because old apple-bonce got a fit of the bloody flux and was on the privy a month.

+Newton was a right fucking twat himself.
+I think he might have hated everybody.

 It may not posses conventional intelligence...
-(Score:2)
+(Score:5, Funny)

 But it might be street smart.